 For a chef, there’s nothing better than cooking local food in a locally produced piece of cookware.
 In this case, Portland chef, Doug Adams, of Top Chef Season 12 and former executive chef of Imperial Restaurant, prepares fresh Oregon Albacore tuna in an Oregon-made Finex cast iron skillet.
 And, according to Chef Adams, nothing sears fish or blisters peppers and beans as well as cast iron.
 Founder and owner of Finex Cast Iron Cookware Co., Mike Whitehead, of course, agrees.
 And we believe them both.
 Watch the video above to become a believer, too.

-CAST IRON TUNA AS PREPARED BY CHEF DOUG ADAMS
+CAST IRON TUNA

 - Albacore Tuna